 Can this cake be made dairy free?

-For a dairy free version, use a dairy free baking spread and dairy free milk for the cake For the filling, replace the cream cheese and double cream with dairy free alternatives.
+For a dairy free version, use a dairy free baking spread and dairy free milk for the cake For the filling, replace the cream cheese and butter with dairy free alternatives.
+You will also need to use a dairy free lemon curd.
 Please do check the labels for everything you use to make the cake if you are serving it to someone with an allergy or intolerance.

 Troubleshooting